-“Even with that being the case, the opportunities for social growth and involvement, while deceased, were few and far between.
+“Even with that being the case, the opportunities for growth, while deceased, were few and far between.
 Nevertheless, I will make my prediction.
 You, despite believing Claudia is completely in the right, realize your obligation is to both parties, whereupon you become the caretaker and advocate for the divorcé by virtue of being the only sane person who is capable of tolerating him.
 On the one hand, with your involvement, that despicable tosser has less of a reason to seek out and bother poor Claudia.
 On the other hand”—this is where he waved his other hand, the phoneless one—“you’ll trap him here with me.
 That is to say, despite the outward appearance of misplaced benevolence, it shouldn’t come as a surprise that I approve of this course of action.”

 “She said no fights, let me remind you.”

 “Nonsense!
-She has already found herself caught in an ongoing battle, which does not appeal to her in the least, and she would benefit greatly from delegating the unpleasant work to a bloodthirstier colleague.”
+She has already found herself caught in an ongoing battle, which does not appeal to her in the least, and she would benefit greatly from delegating the unpleasant work to a bloodthirstier associate.”

 “If you mean to defend her, that I can get behind.
 Euphemism not intended.
 Stop looking at me like that.
 My point is, she doesn’t want to cause more grief than necessary, but understands that your ‘necessary’ is her ‘excessive,’ force-wise.
 The issue with holding no punches is knowing when to stop.
 That being said, if we handle this as a team, our intentions may be just divergent enough to keep each other in check.”